turulomio/recpermissions/README.md

 What is RecPermissions
 ======================
-It's a script to change permissions and owner recursivily from current directory.
+It's a script to change Linux permissions and ownership in one step.
 It can delete empty directories when necessary.

 Usage
 =====